prefix-dev/setup-pixi/README.md

 ### Caching

-The action supports caching of the project and global pixi environments.
+The action supports caching of the pixi environment.
-By default, caching is enabled if a `pixi.lock` file is present for project environments.
+By default, caching is enabled if a `pixi.lock` file is present.
 It will then use the `pixi.lock` file to generate a hash of the environment and cache it.
-For global environments, a hash is generated from the list of globally installed environments.
 If the cache is hit, the action will skip the installation and use the cached environment.
 You can specify the behavior by setting the `cache` input argument.

-If you need to customize your cache-key, you can use the `cache-key` and `global-cache-key` input arguments.
+If you need to customize your cache-key, you can use the `cache-key` input argument.
-These will be the prefixes of the cache keys.
-The full cache keys will be `<cache-key><conda-arch>-<hash>` and `<global-cache-key><conda-arch>-<hash>` respectively.
+This will be the prefix of the cache key.
+The full cache key will be `<cache-key><conda-arch>-<hash>`.

 #### Only save caches on `main`